 What makes Aire different from other consumer reporting agencies?

-Aire recently celebrated its 6th birthday, as the 4th credit reference agency in the United Kingdom (UK), authorised by the UK’s Financial Conduct Authority, and its second anniversary as an operating business in the U.S. We are different from traditional credit bureaus, which compile dossiers on consumers from third party historical data.
-Rather, we collect data from consumers directly (1st party data), so consumers can tell lenders their own financial story.
+Aire recently celebrated its seventh birthday, as the fourth credit reference agency in the United Kingdom (UK), authorised by the UK’s Financial Conduct Authority, and its second anniversary as an operating business in the U.S. We are different from traditional credit bureaus, which compile dossiers on consumers from third party historical data.
+Rather, we collect data from consumers directly (first-party data), so consumers can tell lenders their own financial story.
 This approach allows us to get a richer, deeper, more up-to-date view of the consumer.

 How current is the information Aire uses?

-Aire’s Interactive Virtual Interview (or IVI) operates as a platform for collecting first-party data in a seamless, low friction manner.
-By asking consumers a limited number of questions about their current financial status, the IVI can help customers share their financial story with a lender across the customer lifecycle, from acquisition and credit limit increases to the management of collections and recoveries.
+Pulse UI operates as a platform for collecting first-party data in a seamless, low friction manner.
+By asking consumers a limited number of questions about their current financial status, Pulse UI can help customers share their financial story with a lender across the customer lifecycle, from acquisition and credit limit increases to the management of collections and recoveries.

 In general we ask about applicants’ current financial situation, including questions regarding their income, their employment, whether the applicant owns or rents a home, the applicant’s monthly expenses, etc. Questions can vary depending on the product being offered and the applicants responses.